Nine craft beers, small-batch Thursdays + a guide for beginners

 Tip: Don’t let the look of the little food court inside the animal farm fool you.
 Apart from the expected chips, sweets, cold drinks, light snacks like vetkoek with mince and jaffles, they also serve chilled ciders, beer and wine for mom and dad, made right there on the farm.

-Further up, a brief walk through a photogenic stretch of arching willows is the farm’s Big Cat Experience. > > Next, you head back in the direction of the wine estate, seeing zebra, water buffalo and herd of fallow deer along the > way as you embark on a tour of the Vredenheim vineyards (this is a wine farm, after all), all before disembarking at the > lion park just in time for the big cat feeding.
-Oh, yes, did we mention that the game drive includes the full big cat > experience? > > TIME TO FILL UP THE TUMMIES
+Further up, a brief walk through a photogenic stretch of arching willows is the farm’s Big Cat Experience.

+Next, you head back in the direction of the wine estate, seeing zebra and a herd of fallow deer along the way as you embark on a tour of the Vredenheim vineyards (this is a wine farm, after all), all before disembarking at the lion park just in time for the big cat feeding.
+Oh, yes, did we mention that the game drive includes the full big cat experience?

+TIME TO FILL UP THE TUMMIES

 Also, you probably don’t want to leave without grabbing a bite, no?
 The food court at the animal farm provides snacks, from chips to sweets and such for the kids to snacks, ciders, beers and wine for the adults.
 There are also two restaurants on the estate, Hudsons and Barrique if a meal and some more wine are in order.

 Speaking of wine, Vredenheim is a wine-farm, so it goes without saying that wine tastings are available.
 The wine tasting room has a charge of R50 for a selection of five wines, but there’s also a private cellar next to it for small, tutored tastings.
 So, while the kids get to wind up and down the length and breadth of the farm, parents can wind down over a glass of wine.
 Sounds like a plan.

 Alternatively, kids can get in on the tasting action with a special kiddie tasting experience, including estate grape juice and a fun pack for making DIY edible toffee art for R60 per child.